OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Method

 \subsection{Noise Augmented Conditional Flow}

 Unlike diffusion models, flow-based models have the advantage that their initial distribution is not limited to Gaussian distributions.
 This flexibility suggests a natural approach for image restoration - directly learning a flow that maps the distribution of LR images ($p_{\text{LR}}$) to that of HR images ($p_{\text{HR}}$).
-However, our initial experiments (see \cref{table:Abalation_stage1}) showed poor performance with this direct approach, aligning with findings from several recent works \cite{delbracio2023inversion, kim2024generalized, lee2024diffusion}.
+However, our initial experiments (see \cref{table:Abalation_stage1}) showed poor performance with this direct approach, aligning with findings from several recent works \citep{delbracio2023inversion, kim2024generalized, lee2024diffusion}.
+This training procedure tends to collapse the LR$\rightarrow$HR mapping: during inference each LR is driven toward a single HR.

-As suggested by \cite{kim2024generalized} and further demonstrated in \cite{luo2023image,delbracio2023inversion}, the solution lies in augmenting the input with Gaussian noise.
-This noise augmentation expands the support of the initial distribution and ensures the ODE mapping from $p_0$ to $p_1=p_{\text{HR}}$ is well-defined \cite{kim2024generalized}.

-Based on these insights, we adopt a noise-augmented approach to process LR images.
+{To overcome this limitation}, we propose a noise-augmented approach to process LR images.
 For any input image $\mathbf{x}_{\text{LR}}$, we construct our initial distribution $p_0(\mathbf{x})=p^{\sigma_p}_{\text{LR}}$ by adding Gaussian noise with standard deviation $\sigma_p$.
-Specifically, we use a Variance-Preserving (VP) noising process \cite{ho2020denoising,song2020score}:
+Specifically, we adopt a Variance-Preserving (VP) noising operation \citep{ho2020denoising,song2020score}:

 where $\epsilon$ is a standard Gaussian noise.
 While this noise perturbation facilitates better generalization, it inevitably causes information loss in the LR image.
 To address this, we incorporate $\mathbf{x}_{\text{LR}}$ as a conditional input to our model as in \cref{fig:main_a}.
 This VP formulation, together with the condition $\mathbf{x}_{\text{LR}}$, makes our method particularly versatile, encompassing previous approaches as special cases.
-When $\sigma_p=0$, our method reduces to the minimal augmentation case in InDI \cite{delbracio2023inversion}, and when $\sigma_p=1$, it matches the training strategy of SR3 \cite{saharia2022image}.
+When $\sigma_p=0$, our method reduces to the minimal augmentation case in InDI \citep{delbracio2023inversion}, and when $\sigma_p=1$, it matches the training strategy of SR3 \citep{saharia2022image}.

 Given this noise-augmented formulation, we can now define our training objective as: